 They work your mid-back and core a lot harder than a straight bar as the camber on the bar is basically trying to crush you into the ground.

 It’s also a lot easier on your shoulders and back as the foam pads and handles allow you to keep your arms in a neutral position in front of your body.

-For people that have jacked up shoulders, this is a great thing and something that Rogue’s Safety Squat Bar allows you to work around.
+For people that have jacked up shoulders, this is a great thing and something that the Rogue Fitness Safety Squat Bar allows you to work around.

 This bar is rated for 1,000 lbs and makes it easy to set up, unrack the bar, and just get stronger at the squat.